Peel P50: Legal status

-The original Peel P50 has always been road-legal in the UK, though the many replica versions are classed as Kitcar and as such, require MSVA inspection for 3 wheel Moped or 4 wheel Quadricycle.
+The original Peel P50 has always been road-legal in the UK, though the many replica versions are classed as kit cars and as such, require MSVA inspection for 3 wheel Moped or 4 wheel Quadricycle.
 It is street-legal in the US.
 Cars were exported to other countries, sometimes being classified as a moped (e.g. the P50 that went to Finland).

 In the Netherlands there are two original Peel Tridents registered as tricycles, but the Trident replica with the 50cc engine and 59 km/h top speed was registered as a moped.
 In Amsterdam the Ripley's Believe It Or Not museum has one.
 Due to local traffic rules it may not be driven on the cycle path.
 In Wassenaar the Louwman Museum had an original P50 on display; it was on the poster of the "Dwarfcar" themed exhibition.